VNthcong520712/CPV301_G1_Project/README.md

-# Instructions for Installing CMake and Python Libraries on Windows
+# Instructions for Installing CMake, C++ Development Tools, and Python Libraries on Windows

 ## 1. Install CMake